Chronic inflammatory demyelinating polyradiculoneuropathy

 Neurosarcoidosis.
 Association of seventh nerve palsy with uveitis, parotid gland enlargement, and fever (Heerfordt syndrome).

 Diabetes mellitus.
 Diabetes mellitus is an unusual cause of peripheral seventh nerve palsy.
-However, 20% of 288 patients in 1 large series of Bell palsy were found to be diabetic (45).
+However, 20% of 288 patients in one large series of Bell palsy were found to be diabetic (50).
 Generally, the prognosis for recovery is worse in diabetic compared to nondiabetic patients.
-In 1 study, the recovery rate in diabetics was 52.6%, which was much lower than that in the nondiabetic group (82.5%) at 6 months after onset (25).
-However, a more recent study of 60 patients with Bell palsy concluded that diabetes does not affect the severity, recovery rate from, or healing of Bell palsy.
-Participants were followed for 1 to 3 years and treated with 1 mg/kg prednisone/day for 5 days followed by a tapered dose reduction and acyclovir 200 mg orally every 4 hours, 5 times daily, for 5 days (47).
+In one study, the recovery rate in diabetics was 52.6%, which was much lower than that in the nondiabetic group (82.5%) at 6 months after onset (28).
+However, a study of 60 patients with Bell palsy concluded that diabetes does not affect the severity, recovery rate from, or healing of Bell palsy.
+Participants were followed for 1 to 3 years and treated with 1 mg/kg prednisone/day for 5 days followed by a tapered dose reduction and acyclovir 200 mg orally every 4 hours, five times daily, for 5 days (52).

 Syphilis and tuberculosis.
 Both are rare but treatable causes of facial nerve paralysis.
 Syphilitic gumma compress the nerve within the temporal bone, whereas tuberculosis of the middle ear causes inflammation of the tympanic segment.

 Melkersson-Rosenthal syndrome.
-Alternating seventh cranial nerve palsy occurring mainly in children.
-It is associated with a large fissured tongue and swelling of the face and lips (37).
+Alternating seventh cranial nerve palsy occurs mainly in children.
+It is associated with a large-fissured tongue and swelling of the face and lips (42).

-The most import aspect of the diagnostic workup is the evaluation of the history and physical examination outlined under clinical manifestations.
-In addition, electromyography and MRI imaging of the facial nerve may offer important prognostic information, as well as helping to exclude other less benign diagnoses.
-Radiologic tests and special laboratory tests as outlined below are indicated in certain patients based on clinical suspicion but are not cost effective in all patients with suspected Bell palsy.
+The most important aspect of the diagnostic workup is the evaluation of the history and physical examination outlined under clinical manifestations.
+In addition, electromyography and MRI imaging of the facial nerve may offer important prognostic information, as well as help to exclude other less benign diagnoses.
+Radiologic tests and special laboratory tests as outlined below are indicated in certain patients based on clinical suspicion but are not cost-effective in all patients with suspected Bell palsy.

 • CT with and without contrast of the brainstem, cerebellopontine angle, temporal bone, and skull base.